Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 — dishes simmered for several hours

-Cooking was done over a bed of embers, without direct flame, at around 95 °C. It was a cuisine of patience, slowness, but also great efficiency: few utensils, lots of flavor, and uniform cooking.
+Cooking was done over a bed of embers, without direct flame, at around 95 °C. It was a cuisine of patience, slowness, but also great efficiency: few utensils, lots of flavor, and even cooking.

 Bread and soup: pillars of the diet

 Some peasant recipes allowed bread to be baked over embers, directly in the cauldron, by placing the dough on a bed of straw or leaves.
 The omnipresent bread was often dipped in soups or stews.
-For the most modest, a meal sometimes consisted only of a slice of black bread dipped in a pottage.
+For the most modest, a meal sometimes consisted only of a slice of dark bread dipped in a pottage.

 Soup, a generic term, referred to any hot liquid containing bread, vegetables, grains, or leftovers.
 It was the most common dish, shared daily around the cauldron.